 In August 2023, awardees were given the opportunity to apply for a top-up grant of up to £15,960 to enable them to carry out additional activities.
 Following a review process, the project ‘Leveraging technology to foreground nature in the everyday city’, led by Prabina Shrestha, was selected to receive the top-up funding.
 This project seeks to design an app that can help policymakers combine biophysical data on biodiversity loss and climate change impacts with socio-ecological data (i.e. the lived experiences of citizens) to make better land use decisions in and around urban areas in Nepal and India.

-Lessons-learned workshop
+Lessons-learned workshops

 On 26 October 2023, participants from across the four projects engaged in a learning workshop, during which awardees gave an update on the progress of their projects, highlighting both challenges and achievements.
 Presentations were followed by a lessons-learned discussion focusing on time management and prioritisation, resilience, and adaptability, as well as collaboration and networking.
 Key insights from this learning event are available on the Royal Academy of Engineering website.